 - Welcome bonus: None

-- Rewards: 4 percent cash back at eligible gas stations, including gas at Costco (for the first $7,000 in purchases per year, then 1 percent); 3 percent back on restaurant and eligible travel purchases; 2 percent back on all Costco and Costco.com purchases; 1 percent on all other purchases
+- Rewards: 4 percent cash back at eligible gas stations, including gas at Costco (for the first $7,000 per year, then 1 percent); 3 percent back on restaurant and eligible travel purchases; 2 percent back on all Costco and Costco.com purchases; 1 percent on all other purchases

 - Annual fee: $0 (with your $60 paid Costco membership)

 Even if you don’t shop for groceries and home goods in bulk at Costco, the Costco Anywhere Visa offers some of the most generous cash back categories among all co-branded credit cards.
 The bonuses on gas, restaurant and travel purchases rival some of the best rewards cards, and the cash back can be taken as either cash or credit at Costco stores.

 Is a co-branded credit card right for me?

 The biggest allure of co-branded credit cards is the promise of continual rewards you can turn into cash back, free flights or even bigger vacations.
 Should you start carrying around plastic bearing the logos of your favorite brands?
 Before you apply, be sure to understand when it makes the most sense and when you should think twice.